Risk Assessment Questions for Federal IT

 - Does the supplier provide required traceability on all equipment to ensure seamless receipt into our locations?

 - Does the supplier provide secure destruction for decommissioned products?

 - Does the supplier use responsible methods for disposal?

 - Does the supplier verify compliance with current Department of Defense requirements for disposal?

 8. Life Cycle Management

-Strict adherence to these practices helps ensure that our customers in U.S. government (and other regulated environments; see this Q-wrx case study) receive precisely the IT products expected, operating in precisely the ways intended.
+Strict adherence to these practices helps ensure that our customers in U.S. government (and other regulated environments; see this whitepaper) receive the IT products expected, operating in precisely the ways intended.